SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-23.md

+### Ansible.cfg
-Ansible.cfg --> It is a configuration file we can control everything from here, if we enter this command in the server terminal "ansible --version" we can see from where the configuration file is loading, we have preferences below.
-Gothrough ansible.conf in VS.
+It is a configuration file, we can control everything from here, if we enter this command in the server terminal "ansible --version" we can see from where the configuration file is loading, we have preferences below to set the CONFIG_FILE.
+Go through ansible.conf in VS.
-1. ANSIBLE_CONFIG (environment variable if set)
+- ANSIBLE_CONFIG (environment variable if set)
-2. ansible.cfg (in the current directory)
+- ansible.cfg (in the current directory)
-3. ~/.ansible.cfg (in the home directory)
+- ~/.ansible.cfg (in the home directory)
-4. /etc/ansible/ansible.cfg
+- /etc/ansible/ansible.cfg
+So instead of giving -i inventory -e user_name -e password to the command, we can put this is ansible.cfg and command usage is "ansible-playbook -e component=mongodb main.yaml"

+### Templates in roles
-Templates is a jinja2 format, it is like ansible variable you can submit variable in catalogue.service file moved to the template and given {{MONGODB_HOST}}, so now this has become template, it is same as copy module
+is a jinja2 format, it is like ansible variable you can submit variable in catalogue.service file moved to the template and given {{MONGODB_HOST}}, so now this has become template, it is same as copy module